Free Settler or Felon

 Convicts and passengers of the Daphne identified in the Hunter Valley region

-The Prisoners transported on the Daphne came from counties throughout Ireland.
+The convicts on this ship came from counties throughout Ireland.
 They were held in County and City gaols until they were transferred to the Daphne for transportation to New South Wales.

 Convicts Embarked